Carbon32/kruz-invasion/README.md

 ## Changelog:

-Changes made on: 07/30/2022
+Changes made on: 08/15/2022

-* Removed some unused code.
+* Fixed an issue with game sounds.
+* Fixed some issues with the documentation, took me so long to notice.

 ## License: